Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 ![Spreadsheet add test cases](img/excel365-test-cases.png)

-## Updating Existing Test Cases
+#### Updating Existing Test Cases

 If you would like to update test cases that are already in the system, you must use the **Get Data from Spira** button to pull them into Excel first.

 !!! warning "Important Limitation on Updating Steps"
     While you can modify the data for existing test cases and existing test steps, **you cannot add new steps to existing test cases via the Excel** Add-in.
 You can only modify the steps that have already been pulled down.

-    To add new steps to an existing test case, please do so directly within the Spira web interface.
+    To add new steps to an existing test case, please do so directly within the Spira web interface..

 ### Incidents
 **Remaining Effort**: the add-in populates 'Remaining Effort' in Spira equally to the spreadsheet's entry for 'Estimated Effort'